Aseel-Z/edu_hub/README.md

 # Minimum Viable Product

 eduHub will have a Web and Mobile application version.
 Basic features will include the following:

-- Users database
+- Users database.
-- Profile for each user
+- Profile for each user.
-- Post Feature
+- Post Feature.
-- Direct Messaging Feature
+- Direct Messaging Feature.

 # User Stories

 ### 1- Educator  Registration:

 #### As an educator, i want a registration form, so that i can insert my information

 - Feature Tasks:

-	- Educator can fill a form with his information and save it in a database
+	- Educator can fill a form with his information and save it in a database.
 - Acceptance Tests:
-	- Ensure all the information is saved and appeared correctly
+	- Ensure all the information is saved and appeared correctly.

 ### 2- Student  Registration:

 #### As a student, i want a registration form, so that i can insert my information

 - Feature Tasks:
 	- Student can fill a form with his information and save it in a database
 - Acceptance Tests: